jlcarr/LeetCode/README.md

 - **Memory**: 20.25 MB
 - **Solution**: Do a first traversal to draw out the nodes into a list in order.
 Next recursively send halfs of the list down to the left and right side of the tree we construct: this ensures each side will be balanced, and we can do this efficiently by just passing indices, and reparenting the existing tree nodes.

+### Problem 1400
+- **Name**: Construct K Palindrome Strings
+- **Runtime**: 35 ms
+- **Memory**: 18.13 MB
+- **Solution**: Order isn't important, only counts of the letters.
+If there is an even count of a letter, in can be wrapped onto any palindrome and not increase the count, if it is odd it must increase the count, and in any case we can at most have a palidrome for each letter.
+So we run through the letters and their counts and update the minimum and maximum number of possible palindromes and then see if our answer is within the range.

 ### Problem 1402
 - **Name**: Reducing Dishes
 - **Runtime**: 42 ms